scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 in advance which work to assign to workers.
 This means that the work must already be divided in sensible way.
-Collecting the information required for Dask-style parallelism in advance would have required a substantial re-structuring on the order of what was performed for legval, if not more ambitious.
+Collecting the information required for Dask-style parallelism in advance would have required a substantial restructuring on the order of what was performed for legval, if not more ambitious.
 At this point we decided that if the DESI code had been written from the start with Dask-type parallelism in mind using Dask would have been a good choice, but converting existing MPI code into Dask was unfortunately not a